THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

-The best way to do this is to use EasyAzon.
+In my view the best way to send reader to the RIGHT Amazon is to use EasyAzon.

 This is a simple plugin that is quite powerful.
 You can add your different Amazon accounts to the plugin and it will display the right country Amazon links depending on where the reader is coming from.
 This is called localisation.

 I have found this a very effective way to earn extra money from Amazon without doing much at all.
 I made back the small amount the plugin costs immediately and now make over $1000 a month from this.